The Prince (anthology): Background

 The CoDominium is an uneasy formal alliance between the United States and the Soviet Union which holds power over Earth, with a cynically hegemonistic foreign policy toward all the other nations of Earth and Earth's off-world colonies.
 The action occurs over a period from the 2060s to the 2090s.

-Humanity has developed interstellar flight (the Alderson Drive) and has colonized many planets outside the Solar System, simply moving in and setting up shop on some, terraforming others with a not-specified Terraforming Package that transforms an alien world into a planet that supports Terran life forms, from bacteria to plants to animals to humans.
-A recurring theme through the stories is the result of the CoDominium's policy of shipping large numbers of voluntary and involuntary colonists from Earth to the colonized planets.
+Humanity has developed interstellar flight (the Alderson Drive).
+It has colonized many planets outside the Solar System, simply moving in and setting up shop on some, terraforming others with a not-specified Terraforming Package that transforms an alien world into a planet that supports Terran life forms, from bacteria to plants to animals to humans.
+A recurring theme through the stories is the result of the CoDominium's policy of shipping large numbers of voluntary and unwilling colonists from Earth to the colonized planets.
 The involuntary colonists cause much trouble, knowing nothing but a welfare state existence in government ghettos (called "Welfare Islands"), where drugs, booze and entertainment, paid for by the productive members of society ("Taxpayers"), keep them pacified.
 Shanghaied to the colony worlds by the Bureau of Relocation ("BuReLock") in an attempt to keep Earth's population down, they gather in city centers and shanty towns, reverting to their parasitical or criminal lifestyles.

 While some convict and involuntary transportees do assimilate into their new planets' societies, most band together against the original colonists of whatever world they end up on.
 Political parties always form to demand a consumer-oriented welfare state, ostensibly to promote social fairness but with agendas meant to advance the welfare state at the expense of the more responsible elements of society.
 The welfare state demanded by the influx of Terrans from the Welfare Islands requires cheap energy, a consumer industry, and an unrealistically large tax base.
 Even without explicit knowledge of the agenda of the socialists, the productive members of each planet's society are outraged by encroachments and banditry forcing them to yield lands or businesses which they have worked hard to establish.

 Pournelle pays attention to the soldier's dilemma of being expected to obey orders without regard to the consequences to the people of the colony planets.
 Pournelle repeatedly discusses the resentment of the CoDominium Navy and Line Marines used to subdue local defiance of CoDominium rule to garner fortunes for Grand Senators, their cronies, and multinational corporations without the opportunity of "leaving things in working order."

 Falkenberg's Mercenary Legion opposes the policies of Earth's politicians, the Humanity League, and the socialists.
 Working with Grand Admiral Lermontov, the admiral in command of the CoDominium Space Navy, the Legion acts to suppress the bandits, rebels and insurgents who prey on landowners, and works against corrupt politicians bent on exploitation.